What is Performance Appraisal?

 Post appraisal interviews are important because they help the employees to get direct feedback from their superiors or managers.
 These interviews also help the managers decide if any training or skill development programs are needed.
 Employee grievances can also be addressed during this interview.

-A good appraisal system is one that saves time and cost.
-This helps a company to get the maximum benefit.
+A good appraisal system is one that saves time as well as cost.
+Also, this helps a company to get the maximum benefit.
 Instead of wasting all their time on managerial tasks, HR personnel could focus on other important jobs.

 6. Continuous Feedback

 Modern appraisal systems have done away with the annual performance review model.
 Instead, that model has been replaced with a system wherein managers give continuous (read- periodical) feedback to their employees.
-This helps the employees fill in their weaknesses from the start and improve upon them.
+Also, this helps the employees fill in their weaknesses from the start and improve upon them.

 7. Focusing on What Matters